|Nutrition Facts (per serving)|

-Combine all ingredients in a small saucepan.
+Combine peanut butter, whipping cream, corn syrup, and brown sugar in a small saucepan.
 Heat over low heat, stirring, until smooth and the ingredients are well incorporated—about 4 minutes.

 Continue to cook, stirring constantly, until the sugar is dissolved and the sauce is smooth.
 Do not overcook or the sauce will become too thick.
 Add a bit of water if it is too thick.

 Remove from the heat and cool slightly before serving.

 - The peanut butter sauce will last for up to two weeks covered well in the refrigerator.
 Before serving, warm over low heat, adding a tablespoon or so of heavy whipping cream to thin if necessary.